duttashi/duttashi.github.io/_posts/2015-05-07-how-to-create-a-dissimilarity-matrix-for-mixed-type-dataset.md

 ---

 layout: post
 title: How to create a dissimilarity matrix for mixed type dataset
 date: 2015-05-07 09:33
+excerpt: "What in the world is a dissimilarity matrix?
+Interested?
+Read on.."
+categories: blog
+tags: [R, data analysis]
 comments: true

-categories: data preprocessing

-tags: R
+share: true

 ---
 Today, I will discuss on how to create a dissimilarity matrix for mixed type dataset.
 A quick recap of what a dissimilarity matrix and mixed type dataset is should be good enough to grab your attention.